WVEA LEGISLATIVE AGENDA 2014-2015

 WVEA believes there needs to be proper and adequate funding of the retirement system to guarantee optimum benefits for current and future retirees.
 These benefits should include a COLA (Cost of Living Adjustment) that would allow retirees to maintain a standard of living at least commensurate with the retiree’s pre-retirement living standard.
 WVEA supports the funding mechanism currently in place that pays all liabilities by 2034.
 WVEA will pursue legislation that increases the monthly minimum pension for retirees with more than twenty years of service to at least an amount above the federal poverty level and increase the exemption from personal income taxation to at least the first $20,000 in teacher retirement benefits.

 WVEA believes there needs to be proper and adequate funding of the public employees health insurance agency.
-WVEA supports legislation and programs to control prescription drug and health care costs for active and retired participants.
+WVEA supports legislation and programs to control prescription drug and health care costs and encourage the PEIA Board to seek out cost saving health care measures for active and retired participants.
 WVEA believes that PEIA participants, both active and retired, should have premiums determined by a fixed percentage of the active employee’s education related income and a fixed percentage of the retiree’s education related retirement pension.
 WVEA will actively seek an increase in or elimination of the 3% cap imposed on retiree premiums and/or benefits by the PEIA Finance Board in 2011.

 3. PROVIDING A SAFE SCHOOL ENVIRONMENT

 WVEA believes that it is essential to have school facilities that are free from violence, bullying, harassment, environmental, health and indoor air quality problems.
 Therefore, WVEA supports initiatives that promote the health and safety of students and employees.
-Such efforts may include but not be limited to: a) Initiatives that will discourage students from using tobacco products. b) Initiatives to limit occupancy of school vehicles to the number of passengers who may be safely seated. c) Creation of separate alternative schools (at all education levels) to conduct classes during the regular school day for students who, because of their violent or severely disruptive behavior, are unable to succeed in the regular school setting. d) Nutritious breakfast and lunch items that exclude irradiated food ingredients, trans fat, and food additives linked to health or developmental risk.
+Such efforts may include but not be limited to: a) Initiatives that will discourage students from using tobacco products. b) Initiatives to limit occupancy of school vehicles to the number of passengers who may be safely seated. c) Creation of separate alternative schools (at all education levels) to conduct classes during the regular school day for students who, because of their violent or severely disruptive behavior, are unable to succeed in the regular school setting.
+We also believe therapeutic learning centers or classrooms should be put into place to address students with severe emotional and or behavioral needs. d) Nutritious breakfast and lunch items that exclude irradiated food ingredients, trans fat, and food additives linked to health or developmental risk. e) Support a fulltime professional school counselor in each school prek-12.

 4. FUNDING FOR PUBLIC EDUCATION